cirenel/gravesite-beaconing/README.md

 	the current version is v4

--beacon coordinator code : code for the beacon coordinator xbee .currently turns on beacon by pot input not web input :-I
+-beacon coordinator code : code for the beacon coordinator XBee.
+Currently turns on a beacon from IoT core command.

 	the current version is v2